andrew2020wit/foreign-reader/README.md

 Then you can click on lines to see translation.
 (Translation-button at the top must be on)

+In some rare cases google spoils ids.
+You can check the browser console at importing: there might be warning about some ids.
+Actually it isn't a big problem.

 ## Favorite Examples - is similar to Anki functionality.

 It shows only first 1000 favorite examples (sorted by ToDoTime);